microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 6. Create a `baseUrl` parameter in your `DICOM-service` environment and populate it with the Service URL: `https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com`.

-7. Once your `DICOM-service` Postman environment is set up and configured, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the DICOM instance files (.dcm) to your local environment.
+7. Once your `DICOM-service` Postman environment is set up and configured, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the DICOM instance files (.dcm).

 8. Then, for each `POST Store-single-instance` call in the `Conformance-as-Postman` collection, in Postman go to **Body** -> **Select File** and select the appropriate .dcm file (downloaded in the previous step).